-To ensure our Snow Warriors can safely and efficiently service city roadways, please give their plows room to work, park off street if possible and drive at speeds appropriate for conditions.
+To ensure our Snow Warriors can safely and efficiently service city roadways, Don't Crowd the Plow.
+Please give them room to effectively work their plows, park your vehicle off street if possible and drive at speeds appropriate for conditions.

 - The focus on Arterial and Residential Collector streets is to reduce the ability for ice to bond to the pavement and to control accumulation on the roadway to maintain passable roadways.
-Once snow has ended, the city services these streets until they generally achieve bare/wet pavement conditions. - When 4 or more inches of snow is forecasted, Residential streets will be serviced when snowfall begins by a city pilot program that deploys additional plow-equipped pickup trucks operated by trained auxiliary city staff.
+Once snow has ended, the city services these streets until they generally achieve bare/wet pavement conditions. - When 4 or more inches of snow is forecasted, Residential streets will be serviced when snowfall begins by deploying additional plow-equipped pickup trucks operated by trained auxiliary city staff.
+This may result in some residential areas, including Priority 2 and 3 routes, being serviced concurrently with priority 1 routes.

-The city continues to monitor roadways for icy spots, areas where winds redeposit snow in travel lanes and roadways where refreeze potential is high after a winter event ends.
+The city continues to monitor roadways for icy spots, areas where winds redeposit snow in travel lanes, and roadways where refreeze potential is high after a winter event ends.
 Crews may also clear catch basins so that melting snow can run off.

-Note: It is common for Snow Warriors to service sections of a lower priority street as they drive them on their way to the next section of a higher priority roadway.
+Note: It is common for Snow Warriors to service sections of a lower priority street while driving them on their way to the next section of a higher priority roadway.
 Lower priority roadway sections may also be serviced when a plow travels across them to return to a city maintenance outpost to resupply or refuel.